Coral Bay, Ningaloo Reef

 Coral Bay is 1120km north of Perth and 1354km south of Broome.
 The closest town is Exmouth which is 150km to the north.
 Qantas Link flys 1-2 times daily from Perth to Learmonth airport located 36km south of Exmouth and 115km north of Coral Bay.
 Approximate flight time is 2 hours.

 From Learmonth airport there are a range of options available to get to Coral Bay.
 Shuttle bus, private transfer vehicle or hire vehicle options will take approximately 1 hour, 15 minutes travel time.
-Scenic charter plane will take approximately 30 minutes travel time and is a great way to view the spectacular Cape Range National Park and the Ningaloo Reef.
+Scenic charter plane will take approximately 45 minutes travel time and is a great way to view the spectacular Cape Range National Park and the Ningaloo Reef from an aerial perspective.

-Coral Bay is a 12 – 14 hour drive from Perth through some of Western Australia’s most iconic natural attractions, such as the Pinnacles, Kalbarri and Monkey Mia.
-Allowing between 2 and 3 days minimum for travelling via road will give time to visit a few of the natural attractions of Australia’s Coral Coast along the way.
+Coral Bay is a 12 – 14 hour drive from Perth past some of Western Australia’s most iconic natural attractions, such as the Pinnacles, Kalbarri and Shark Bay.
+Allowing 3 days minimum for travelling Perth to Coral Bay via road will give time to visit a couple of the natural attractions of Australia’s Coral Coast along the way, although we would recommend 5 – 7 days to make the most of the journey.

 Coral Bay Accommodation

-Coral Bay has a maximum tourist bedding capacity of 2000 which has been implemented to preserve the surrounding environment.
-This can result in accommodation shortages, especially during peak holiday periods.
-We recommend booking accommodation well in advance.
-There is no free camping in or around Coral Bay and the main accommodation providers are as follows;
+Coral Bay has a maximum tourist bedding capacity of approximately 2500, which has been implemented to preserve the surrounding environment.
+This can result in accommodation shortages, especially during peak holiday periods and there is no free camping in or around Coral Bay.
+We recommend booking accommodation well in advance, please Contact Us if you require assistance.

 Services